-We also benefit from economies of scale to tap into increased localized sourcing that help reduce lead times and spare part costs.
-In the future, we plan to further increase localization as an additional mitigant against international supply chain.
+We also benefit from increased localized sourcing that helps reduce lead times and spare part costs.
+In the future, we plan to further increase localization as an additional mitigant against international supply chain risks.

 Sustained Reduction in Monthly Depreciation

 End-to-end process from vehicle design, prototyping and manufacturing is coordinated by in-house vehicle engineering and supply chain teams.
 We work with industry leading manufacturers in Türkiye and abroad to design, customize and tailor the vehicles to the topography and other requirements of the markets we serve.
 We collaborate closely with our third-party partners to identify enhanced specifications of each vehicle generation and continually iterate on design and actual prototypes until the identified needs are fulfilled.